GaloisInc/swanky/README.md

 It is also advisable to copy over swanky's `.cargo/config` file, and to enable LTO in your release builds (`lto = true` in your `Cargo.toml` file).

+# Software Requirements

+To compile Swanky, you should install and use Rust via [rustup](https://rustup.rs/).
+The swanky repo will direct rustup to use the correct version of Rust.

+The `./swanky` tool automates some tasks in the codebase.
+For example, `./swanky lint` will run the Swanky linting checks.
+In order to use this tool, you need to [install the Nix package manager](https://nixos.org/download).

 # Citing `swanky`

 If you use `swanky` in your academic paper, please cite it as follows: